 Social commerce

 Once seen as a tool for brand awareness alone, social media has firmly established itself as a powerful driver of B2B purchasing decisions.
-As one of the B2B eCommerce trends that continues to grow in influence, social commerce is playing a bigger role in how buyers discover products, evaluate vendors, and make informed decisions.
+As one of the trends that continues to grow in influence, social commerce is playing a bigger role in how buyers discover products, evaluate vendors, and make informed decisions.

 According to a report by LinkedIn Business, 75% of B2B buyers now use social platforms to guide their purchasing decisions.
 This behavior is no longer limited to early research; buyers are actively seeking product recommendations, reading peer reviews, and engaging with thought leadership content throughout the entire decision-making process.